I, like many other photographers throughout their careers, will inevitably be asked by a client,

 And honestly, if you don’t trust the photographer to deliver quality edited images you love, you probably don’t like their editing.

-Which begs the question: should you be hiring them in the first place?
+This begs the question: should you be hiring them in the first place?